 - Read a book about vegan ethics so you’ll gain understanding at your own pace and in a neutral setting.
 Two that come to mind as quick and insightful reads are Eat Like You Care and Mind if I Order the Cheeseburger by Sherry Colb.
 Even if you think you know the reasons and motivation for going vegan, read anyway.
 And then talk about it with your vegan

 - Go vegan.
 Yeah.
 That’s obvious.
 At least give it a try!
-Check out How Do I Go Vegan? for all the information you could possibly need
+Check out The International Vegan Association for all the information you could possibly need

 - Watch a documentary or two, with our without your vegan and then talk to them about it.
 Check out: PlantPure Nation, Cowspiracy, Earthlings, Blackfish, Food, Inc., Forks Over Knives, Foodmatters